shrug/README/manager-readme.md

 ### Coffee
 Coffee is life.
 Current daily driver is pourovers (from a variety of roasters) in a Kalita Wave.
 Occasional Aeropress.
 Dreaming of enough kitchen space for an espresso machine.

+h/t to Adam Whitlock <[alloydwhitlock](https://github.com/alloydwhitlock)> for the inspiration, formatting and outline.